Shop

 Where there's smoke, there's fire.
 The hottest new barrels in beer.

 Roll over, bourbon barrel-aged beers, and make room for mezcal-aged ones.
 The availability of mezcal barrel-aged craft beers follows a sharp rise in mezcal production and consumption.
-Beer app Tavour reports that the number of beers aged in mezcal barrels, such as limited-release Return to Oaxaca Wheatwine from The Alementary Brewing Co. in Hackensack, NJ, has more than doubled over the past two years.
-Brewers are securing mezcal barrels to age craft beer with a different spin from stouts and other styles aged in bourbon barrels.
+The number of beers aged in mezcal barrels has more than doubled over the past five years, with breweries like Monday Night in Georgia and Taxman in Ohio incorporating mezcal barrels into beer series specifically designed to highlight barrel characteristics.
+Brewers are securing mezcal barrels to age craft beer, offering a unique spin on styles like stouts and other styles aged in bourbon barrels.

 What Exactly Is Mezcal?
 And How Is It Different from Tequila?